Our Time Scope IV

 The nations shall, “...and they shall beat their swords into plowshares, and their spears into pruninghooks: nation shall not lift up a sword against nation, neither shall they learn war anymore.
 But they shall sit every man under his vine and under his fig tree; and none shall make them afraid: for the mouth of the LORD of hosts hath spoken it.”

-This then is the administration Abraham looked forward to when he looked for a city is builder and maker is God.
+This then is the administration Abraham looked forward to when he looked for a city whose builder and maker is God.

 The administrations and covenants are not at cross purposes with one another or the entirety of the Word of God.
 They compliment one another and fit together with the perfection that only God could bring to pass.